blahosyl/dinner-party/README.md

 As it is not uncommon that I host a series of dinner parties within the same week, it is paramount to be able to pool all the ingredients needed for all these parties together, so that they can be purchased in a single grocery run or delivery.

-Google Sheets is very well suited for storing data in a structured way, but it is much less capable of producing a shopping list tailored for a specific occasions.
+Google Sheets is very well suited for storing data in a structured way, but it is much less capable of producing a shopping list tailored for a specific occasion.
 While it is technically possible to create such a list using conditionals, filtering and sorting, it is a cumbersome process prone to manual error.

 The Dinner Party Planner app aims to solve this problem.
 It provides a structured flow with step-by-step questions that are straightforward to answer, does all necessary calculations in the background, and produces a tailor-made list depending on the ingredients needed and also taking existing stock into account.